Armour of God II: Operation Condor: Plot

-Hong Kong treasure hunter Jackie aka Asian Hawk, is summoned by Duke Scapio at his mansion in Madrid, Spain, where he is told of a story of a German commander named Hans von Ketterling and his regiment burying 240 tons of gold at a secret base deep in the Sahara Desert in Africa before the end of World War II.
+Hong Kong treasure hunter Jackie aka Asian Hawk, is summoned by Duke Scapio.
+At Duke's mansion in Madrid, Spain, Jackie is told of a story of German commander Hans von Ketterling and his regiment burying 240 tons of gold at a secret base in Africa's Sahara Desert before the end of World War II.
 The 18 soldiers involved in the operation disappeared under mysterious circumstances.
 By request from the United Nations, Scapio gives Jackie an unofficial mission to locate the base and recover the gold.
 Aside from acquiring the key to the base, he is partnered with Ada, an expert in African geography.
 Upon discovery of the gold, Jackie is promised one percent of the treasure, or roughly 2.5 tons of gold.

-One night, while snooping around the home of one of the base's caretakers, Jackie meets a young German woman named Elsa, after saving her from a couple of Arab men—Amon and Tasza—who are also searching for the gold.
+One night, while snooping around the home of one of the base's caretakers, Jackie meets Elsa, a young German woman, after saving her from two Arab men—Amon and Tasza—who also search for the gold.
 The next day, he goes to a renowned locksmith and learns that the key is intricately designed for use with a special code.
-After evading an army of black cars chasing him across town, Jackie is asked by Elsa to let her join him and Ada on their expedition, as she is in search of von Ketterling, who was her grandfather.
-Upon their arrival in the Sahara Desert, the expedition team picks up Momoko, a Japanese woman who is searching for the meaning of death.
+After evading an army of black cars chasing him across town, Jackie is asked by Elsa to let her join his expedition, as she is in search of von Ketterling, who was her grandfather.
+Arriving in the Sahara Desert, the expedition team picks up Momoko, a Japanese woman who is searching for the meaning of death.

 Their camp is attacked by black-veiled bandits who kidnap Elsa and Ada.
 Jackie and Momoko follow the bandits' trail to a slave market, where they save Elsa and Ada from being auctioned off as sex slaves.
 Meanwhile, the rest of the expedition team is murdered by a group of mercenaries led by a man who uses a wheelchair.
 After another run-in with Amon and Tasza, Jackie's group returns to their camp to discover their comrades slain, but Momoko recognizes a statue in one of Elsa's grandfather's pictures and leads them to an ancient temple.
 After bidding Momoko farewell, the trio enters the ruins, where they encounter a band of vicious tribesmen.
 While running for their lives, they fall through a loose floor of sand into a cavern, which is part of the secret Nazi base.